yusufekerdiker/javaMail/README.md

 <h2>Current Roadmap:</h2>
 <pre>
+!!!move project from netbeans to eclipse for better folder order and jar support <br>
 1.)
 WRITE BETTER AND MORE UNDERSTANDABLE README AND APP DESCRIPTION <br>
 2.)
 Add some in app screenshots to readme <br>
 3.)
 Add fullscreen button <br>